codeFliers/JAVA-EE/README.md

 private List<Sport> sportsAllowed;
 ```
 *Join table* => create the insertion table then with "joinColumns (fk master) +inverseJoinColumns (fk slave)", we complet it.
+Join table represent the association table (fields_sports).
+JoinColumn the FK key for the class it is written in (identifiant_field and identifiant_sport).
+InverseJoinColumn represent the FK of the other entity.

 SQL code:
 ```